dcunited001/dcunited001.github.io/_drafts/a-sinister-monopoly-on-morality.md

       evidence that such time travel could or would exist
     - the danger in such a thing as roko's basilisk is only derived from people's own ideas and actions.

+- how does one beat roko's basilisk?
+  - ramp up the collateral damage and make it roko's fault
+    - but be aware of the table flip. o'le sheisty roko will not hesitate to flip that table at any and all times
+    - so you have to create/sustain situations that prevent the roko basilisk from wanting to tableflip
+    - it's not easy and if you even get close to winning, that means that you will very likely be alienated from your friends and family